Ring vs Nest Comparison

 Category Winner: Nest

 Nest offers a wider range of products compared to Ring.
-While Nest Secure security system is comparable to Ring Alarm, Nest offers the latest in innovation across their entire product lineup.
+While the now defunct Nest Secure security system is comparable to Ring Alarm, Nest offers the latest in innovation across their entire product lineup.
 And we’re talking 10+ products with multiple styles.

 Ring — Ring customers can self-monitor their systems and save the monthly fee.
 But that almost defeats the purpose of having the Ring Alarm.
 After all, Ring has become known for the cheapest 24/7 monitoring on the block.
 The Ring Protect Plus plan puts emergency dispatchers in your corner for just $10/mo. (or $100/year).
 That’s a fraction of the price of most home security systems.
 Alternatively, choose the Ring Protect Basic plan for only $3/mo. per device to access video recording and sharing features.
 The bottom line is that Ring offers reliable monitoring options that won’t break the bank.